 She looked genuinely surprised.
 “He told you?”

 I shrugged.
 “In that first year, we had a lot of long nights stuck in barn hay lofts or stables.
 We didn’t have a whole lot to do.
 Blake and I got it out of him, and after that, he just wouldn’t shut up about her.
 You know how he loves his speeches.
 The description matches up, so I’m pretty sure that’s the right Sara.
-She was always the one for her, at least for the first couple years.”
+She was always the one for him, at least for the first couple years.”

 “Oh,” Jen answered noncommittally.
 She closed her eyes again, slouching a bit.
 She looked like she was exhausted beyond belief.

 “Ugh, no. Well, yes, I’m okay, but stop that.
 Sorry,” Jen added, rubbing at her temples.
 “English, please.
 I’m having a hard enough time remembering to use it already.
 Ala dou daendalasas valensyl masadalel, snekkiva litashav.”